10.99 FLAT RATE SHIPPING

 Dress up and serve: Toast the buns if desired.
 Spread top and/or bottom buns with condiments, place patties on bottom bun, and top as desired.
 Enjoy immediately.

-Grilled vegetables (if you already have the grill going), corn on the cob, oven roasted sweet potato fries, tangy red cabbage slaw, cucumber-watermelon salad, broccoli spoon salad
+Serve with Grilled vegetables (if you already have the grill going), corn on the cob, oven roasted sweet potato fries, tangy red cabbage slaw, cucumber-watermelon salad, broccoli spoon salad

 Foodocracy is dedicated to creating a more sustainable and independent food system.
 We support small, independent farms across the nation.